Though it might feel counterintuitive, documenting online harassment—saving emails, voicemails, screenshots, and hyperlinks—is critically important.

 Documenting online abuse provides a record of what’s happened, tracks available information about the perpetrators, and alerts you and others to abuse patterns and escalations in harmful behavior.
+Documentation can help facilitate conversations with friends and family, and it is absolutely critical if you decide to escalate abuse with social media platforms, alert your employer, report abuse to law enforcement, or pursue legal action against an abuser.
 If you’re unsure whether or not to contact a lawyer or the police about your harassment, please read through the Law Enforcement section of this Field Manual.

 Documentation can be time-consuming and draining, and it can trigger negative feelings related to your harassment.
 If you’re dealing with a particularly traumatic online exchange, you might want to enlist a trusted confidant to assist you with the documentation process.
 Luckily, smartphones and computers have made screen grabbing a two-click art, while simply logging an event (as discussed below) doesn’t have to take up too much of your time.

 Most devices—including computers, smartphones, and tablets—have a default method for capturing images directly from your screen.
 The below hyperlinks offer step-by-step guides for capturing screenshots on our most commonly used devices:

 - Computers with Chrome operating systems

 - Androids and other Google-operated devices

 There are also downloadable screen-capturing apps:

 Once captured, these images should be saved in an easy-to-access file.
 You can also print screenshots for hard-copy documentation, which is useful to have when filing a police report, an application for a restraining order, and/or a case with prospective legal counsel.
 If the files contain sensitive materials, such as nonconsensual, sexually-explicit images (such as “revenge porn”), you might feel more comfortable saving these files to external hard drives rather than a cloud service.